codio/site/source/legal/privacy.html.markdown

 The Company may also use data About Codio customers for marketing purposes.
 For example, the Company may use information you provide to contact you to further discuss your interest in the Services and to send you information regarding the Company and its partners, such as information about promotions or events.

 Codio uses credit card information solely to check the financial qualifications of prospective customers and to collect payment for the Services.
+Codio does not store any credit card information whatsoever and any such information collected is passed securely to our payment provider ([Braintree](https://www.braintreepayments.com/)) for processing.

 Codio uses Web Site Navigational Information to operate and improve the Company's Web site.
 The Company may also use Web Site Navigational Information alone or in combination with Data About Codio customers to provide personalized information about the Company.